mattgriffindev/waggy-tails/README.md

 **Interactive Links**

-The site includes internal hyperlinks from the navigation bar to the different sections of the site; and external hyperlinks from the footer to Facebook, Twitter and Instagram, which are set to open in a new tab.
+The website includes internal hyperlinks from the navigation bar to the different sections of the site; and external hyperlinks from the footer to Facebook, Twitter and Instagram, which are set to open in a new tab.

+The website includes two email address hyperlinks that will automatically open a user's email application and autofill the email address in the "To" field, the subject 'Mail from our site' in the "Subject" field, and the text 'Thank you for contacting Waggy Tails.
+Please let us know how we can help you...' in the body.

 **Wireframes**